Bliss n Eso

-Bliss n Eso (formerly known as Bliss n' Esoterikizm) are an Australian hip hop trio based in Sydney.
-The group consists of emcees Bliss and Eso, and DJ Izm, and they are currently signed to Melbourne record label Illusive Sounds, and are managed and booked by label co-founders Adam Jankie and Matt Gudinski.
+Bliss n Eso (formerly known as Bliss n' Esoterikizm) are an Australian hip-hop trio based in Sydney.
+The group consists of emcees Bliss and Eso, and DJ Izm, and they are currently signed to Melbourne record label Mushroom Music.
 Bliss n Eso have released seven studio albums which include three number 1 debuts on the ARIA Charts.
 They have also won two ARIA Awards for Best Urban Release for their 2008 album Flying Colours and for Best Music Video for their 2017 single "Moments".
-Eso, under his alias Esoterik, released an album entitled "My Astral Plane" in May 2018.
+Eso, under his alias Esoterik, released an album entitled My Astral Plane in May 2018.